Local, state, and federal laws

 Waiver after judgment

-Lessors sometimes accept rent accruing after the judgment of possession is entered.
+Lessors sometimes accept rent accruing after the eviction order is entered.
 If such rent is accepted, a new lease is created.
 The tenant may bring an action to recognize the new tenancy.
 However, the landlord may accept rent that accrues between the entry of the judgment and the expiration of the stay, if the landlord has obtained the court's approval.

 General practice tips for eviction